 TeXML is an XML-based data structure you can use to control calls with Telnyx.
-TeXML is the quickest way to get started with Call Control using a simple
+TeXML is the quickest way to get started with Programmable Voice using a simple

 .xml file, allowing you to specify call instructions in your file using commands called verbs and nouns.
 TeXML Translator starts at the top of your TeXML file and executes your TeXML commands sequentially in the order they are arranged in the file.

-In this guide, you'll learn how to write a simple text to speech TeXML application using Telnyx Call Control in just five lines of code.
+In this guide, you'll learn how to write a simple text to speech TeXML application using Telnyx Programmable Voice in just five lines of code.
+Check out our video walkthrough of this tutorial.

 If you already have an XML call instruction file from another provider, skip to Step 3.
 TeXML Translator will seamlessly interpret your existing verbs and nouns.